geosolutions-it/MapStore2/docs/developer-guide/integrations/users/openId.md

 - `keycloakOAuth2Config.jsonConfig`: insert the JSON copied, removing all the spaces
 - `keycloakOAuth2Config.redirectUri`: need to be configured to point to your application at the path `<base-app-url>/rest/geostore/openid/keycloak/callback`, e.g. `https://my.mapstore.site.com/mapstore/rest/geostore/openid/keycloak/callback`
 - `keycloakOAuth2Config.internalRedirectUri` can be set to your application root, e.g. `https://my.mapstore.site.com/mapstore/`
-- `keycloakOAuth2Config.autoCreateUser`: true if you want to create user on DB on login (if you are not using any other user integration e.g. `ldap`, `keycloak`)
+- `keycloakOAuth2Config.autoCreateUser`: true if you want MapStore to insert a Keycloak authenticated user on the DB.
+UserGroups will be inserted as well and kept in synch with the roles defined for the user in Keycloak.
+The options must be set to false if MapStore is using as user and group sources external services (i.e. Keycloak or LDAP).
 - `keycloakOAuth2Config.forceConfiguredRedirectURI`: optional, if `true`, forces the redirect URI for callback to be equal to teh redirect URI.
 This is useful if you have problems logging in behind a proxy, or in dev mode.
-- `keycloakOAuth2Config.roleMappings`: comma separated list of mappings, to map keycloak roles to mapstore roles.
-Allowed values `USER` or `ADMIN`
+- `keycloakOAuth2Config.roleMappings`: comma separated list of mappings with the following format ``keycloak_admin_role:ADMIN,keycloak_user_role:USER``.
+These mappings will be used to map Keycloak roles to MapStore roles.
+Allowed values `USER` or `ADMIN`.
 - `keycloakOAuth2Config.authenticatedDefaultRole`: where the role has not been assigned by the mappings above, the role here will be used.
 Allowed values `USER` or `ADMIN`.
+- `keycloakOAuth2Config.groupMappings`: comma separated list of mappings with the following format ``keycloak_role_name:mapstore_group_name,keycloak_role_name2:mapstore_group_name2``.
+These mappings will be used to map Keycloak roles to MapStore groups.
+- `keycloakOAuth2Config.dropUnmapped`: when set to false, MapStore will drop Keycloak roles that are not matched by any mapping role and group mapping.
+When set to true all the unmatched Keycloak roles will be added as MapStore UserGroups.